If you're in town then come and visit us at:

 woman with a crescent moon in her hair, that’s Diana, goddess of the hunt,

-which is in fact an Austrian hallmark.
-And that computes.
+which is in fact an Austrian hallmark, and that makes sense.
 This is

 View from